To get ready to progress to the driving test, you need to pass the Hazard Perception Test.

-To move from your Ls to your Ps you need to pass a practical driving test.
-During the test, a Roads and Maritime Services testing officer will sit in the car with you as you drive.
+To move from your Ls to your Ps you also need to pass a practical driving test.
+During the test, a Service NSW testing officer will sit in the car with you as you drive.
 They will provide you with instructions about where to drive and ask you to perform specific driving tasks.
-At the end of the test, they will tell you whether you’ve passed or not.
+At the end of the test, they will tell you whether you've passed or not.

-A learner can have a go at the driving test after logging at least 120 hours at the wheel and holding their learner licence for at least 12 months.
+A learner can have a go at the driving test after passing the HPT, logging at least 120 hours at the wheel and holding their learner licence for at least 12 months.
 You also have to be at least 17 years old.

 All of your practice so far should have been preparing you for the driving test.
 Your log book contains the tasks and skills you need to complete to be confident in the big test.
 Of course, plenty of practice is essential.
 If you don't feel confident – rack up some more hours at the wheel.